Inkybro/fpx_challenge/README.md

 The To Do List below re-creates a few every day (and some not-so-every-day) tasks that an experienced developer might be assigned when working for us.
-We'll be looking for task completion, but also for style and problem-solving methods, so that we can better understand what we could hypothetically ask from, as well as learn from, you.
+We'll be looking for task completion, but also for style and problem-solving methods, so that we can better understand what we could hypothetically ask from (as well as learn from) you.

 A seed file is provided (app/db/seeds.rb) with some sample dealers to populate the database, and can be run from the command line with the command 'rake db:seed'.